 Throughout topics and after a topic has been taught, teachers use the knowledge organisers in the form of retrieval questions and quizzes.
 This is to ensure that the knowledge and vocabulary becomes embedded in the children’s long-term memory.

 At the beginning of new units of work, facts from previous, linked knowledge organisers will be referenced and re-capped in order that children see how the two units are linked, and how the knowledge and vocabulary that they already know, will support their understanding within the new topic.

-Each knowledge organiser also contains references to famous people from both the present and the past.
+Where relevant, knowledge organisers might also contains references to famous people from both the present and the past.
 The idea is to help develop the children’s cultural capital by encouraging discussion around the individuals and their achievements.
 Children may choose to deepen their cultural capital further by researching the skills, talents, qualifications and career paths of chosen individuals referenced in the knowledge organisers.